 Maachah, is the third named wife whose name means oppression/depression.
 It is through the vexing and oppression of our carnal ways that we are dragged to Christ and kept there by the power of God.
 We love the Body of Christ, our true spiritual wife most yet this same loved wife is the source of vexation and oppression of our old man (1Pe 4:17, Jer 5:14).

 Rehoboam, who is a representation of the new man growing into truth, loves Maachah more than the other wives.
 This is because the oppression aka torments we are living through is the very thing that is saving us little by little (Rev 14:10, 2Co 4:8, etc.).
 Abijah, the son of the wife he loved most, is the favorite of Rehoboam and is exalted above the others and groomed to be the successor king.

 2Ch 11:22 And Rehoboam made Abijah the son of Maachah the chief, to be ruler among his brethren: for he thought to make him king.

 2Ch 11:23 And he dealt wisely, and dispersed of all his children throughout all the countries of Judah and Benjamin, unto every fenced city: and he gave them victual in abundance.
 And he desired many wives.

-Like his father Solomon, Rehoboam was wise (because we have Truth) and showed understanding by putting his children into all the territory of his kingdom to protect it.
+Like his father Solomon, Rehoboam, is wise (because we have Truth) and showed great understanding by putting his children into all the territory of his kingdom to protect it.
 Also, like Solomon, the desires for many wives and women (think not being content with what we have been given or where we are in the Spirit) led him astray in seeking greater gain.

 1Ti 6:8 And having food and raiment let us be therewith content.